imvetri/ui-editor/README.md

 ## UI editor

-UI editor is a component and component library builder.
-It helps to build components if you know to write jsx, css, events and reducers.
-It helps to generate the code in framework of your choice.
+UI editor is a component library builder.
+It helps to build components and generate framework code if you know to write jsx, css, events and reducers.
 The generated code is readable, debuggable, editable.
-The tool is scalable to any UI framework of your choice by writing a component template that can generate component code.
+The tool is scalable to any UI framework of your choice and works flawlessly for React js.

 ## Demo - https://imvetri.github.io/ui-editor/